elcicd/el-CICD-docs/tutorial.md

 1. Click the `Build` button
 1. When the new build number appears, click on it
 1. Click on `Console` on the left-hand side
-1. When the logs pause and the `Input Requested` link appears, click on it
+1. When the logs pause and the `Input requested` link appears, click on it
 1. Click the `Proceed` button, since the `redeployEnv` is already on _qa_
-1. When the logs pause and the `Input Requested` link appears again, click on it
+1. When the logs pause and the `Input requested` link appears again, click on it
-1. Choose `PROMOTE` from the `test-cicd` drop down
+1. Choose `PROMOTE` (i.e. redeploy) from the `test-cicd` drop down
 1. Click the `Proceed` button

-To verify your change was deployed, check the logs of the newly deploy `test-cicd` image.
+To verify your change was deployed, check the logs of the newly deploy `test-cicd` image:

 ```
-oc project test-cicd-qa
     oc get pods
-oc logs test-cicd1-3-<someHash>
+    oc logs test-cicd1-2-<someHash>
 ```

 You should see your changes reflected in the logs:

 ```
-topicname value : qa topic changed for redeploy test
+    topicname value : qa topic changed for el-CICD tutorial
 ```

 You are ready to move onto the next step.